svnovikov/junitxml2googledocs/README.rst

 Suggestion: Install package into virtual environment.

-After that, you can run publishing of your junitxml reports into Google Docs ::
+After that, you can publish your junitxml reports into Google Docs ::

     $> python junitxml2googledocs.py -e <your google email>-n <name your report> -f <junitxml files>